hypersonic-laboratories/helix-documentation/docs/tutorials/referenceImports/packages-guide.md

 ## Logo Image

 It is possible to have a custom image to be displayed in the Vault.
 For that, add a file called `Package.jpg` besides the Package.toml with the image you wish.
 The recommended size is `300x150`.

+## Upload via Github Actions

+You can also use Github actions to automatically zip your package and upload it to the Helix Platform!

+More info on the [repository](https://github.com/hypersonic-laboratories/deploy-package){.external}